Sonulama778/covid19-data-visualization/README.md

 # COVID-19 Data Analysis and Visualization

 This project analyzes COVID-19 trends using Python for data cleaning/EDA and Power BI for interactive dashboards.

+## Project Overview
 The goal of this project is to explore global COVID-19 trends and deliver actionable insights through data analysis and interactive visualizations.

 ## Milestones